andreswebs/terraform-aws-ec2-role/README.md

 # terraform-aws-ec2-role

+Creates an IAM Role and an EC2 instance profile using the role, with a list of attached IAM policies.

 [//]: # (BEGIN_TF_DOCS)
 Creates an IAM Role and an EC2 instance profile using the role, with a list of attached IAM policies.